Cardano-Fans/demeter-java-starter-kit/README.md

 ## This template will demononstrate a few basic Cardano functions such as
 - accounts generation
-- transfering ADA to another wallet (simple transactions)
+- transfering ADA to another wallet via simple transactions
-- invocation of Plutus V2 smart contract

 We will be using one of the simplest (albeit centralised) methods which is via KOIOS API.
 By default cli app will use PREVIEW testnet.